 - Speed.

-There is even a process called, ‘Complex training’ where physical activity (e.g. throwing a medicine ball) is alternated with actual hitting drills for direct application.
+There is even a process called ‘Complex training’ where physical activity (e.g. throwing a medicine ball) is alternated with actual hitting drills for direct application.

 Tactical Development:

-In a GBA with its ‘tactics-first’ emphasis, the coach would typically train shots ‘situationally’.
-Players would learn tactics with technical skills then learned as solutions to the challenges encountered in those situations.
-With such a direct link to playing tennis, the skills learned in training transfer easier to match play.
-In other words, people are taught how to play tennis rather than being taught just how to stroke.
-In my opinion, this is one of the most critical aspects of developing a successful player.
-The challenge is that a coach must have a systematic way to develop tactics, so using a functional tactical framework is important.
+In other words, people learn how to play tennis rather than just being taught how to stroke.
+This is one of the most critical aspects of developing a successful player.
+The challenge is that a coach must have a systematic way to develop tactics, so using a functional tactical framework is essential.

 Technical Development: